-Forced labour has been identified as a salient human rights issue1 and can potentially occur in different forms throughout the entire value chain.
+Forced labour has been identified as a salient human rights issue and can potentially occur in different forms throughout the entire value chain.
 The risks of forced labour related to our industry are most prominent upstream of the supply chain and are often linked to specific raw materials and processes.
-But there is also a potential risk connected to our internal operations in connection with staff outsourcing.
+But there is also a potential risk connected to our internal operations in connection with staff outsourcing, logistic and facility management.
 We do recognise that the risk of modern slavery exists, in various ways, in all countries and sectors and across value chains, and therefore it is relevant for any company to understand and address this risk in its supply chain as well as its own operations.
-See our Sustainability Report 2018 for more information about the risks and impacts identified throughout our value chain, and how we address these, as well as full disclosure on our salient human rights issues and related strategies and actions (see the chapters Vision and Strategy and How we report).
+See our Sustainability Report 2019 for more information about the risks and impacts identified throughout our value chain, and how we address these, as well as full disclosure on our Salient Human Rights issues and related strategies and actions (see the chapters Vision and Strategy and How we report).

-ILO Convention 29 defines forced labour as "all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily"2 and in addition to being a serious violation of fundamental human rights, exacting forced labour from people is a criminal offence under domestic law.
+ILO Convention 29 defines forced labour as "all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily" 1 and in addition to be a serious violation of fundamental human rights, exacting forced labour from people is a criminal offence under domestic law.
 Both adults and children can be victims of forced labour.
 It can be exacted from them by State authorities, private enterprises or individuals, and can occur in all types of economic activities and in every country.
 Migration around the world has increased and is ongoing, and this group are consequently more vulnerable and exposed to various risks, including a higher risk of exploitation.
-According to the International Organisation for Migration (IOM), "the increase in international migrants has been evident over time - both numerically and proportionally - and at a greater rate than had been anticipated by some".3
+To further strengthen our work to address the risk of forced labour in connection with migration we have signed a partnership with International Organisation of Migration.
+IOM Statement conditions contrary to human dignity".
+To ensure a strong assessment of our supply base we have developed our internal guideline on how to evaluate situations where migrant workers are recruited, Migrant Workers Fair recruitment and Treatment Guideline.

-The ILO forced labour definition also encompasses "traditional practices of forced labour, such as vestiges of slavery or slave-like practices, and various forms of debt bondage, as well as new forms of forced labour that have emerged in recent decades, such as human trafficking." also called "modern-slavery" to shed light on working and living conditions contrary to human dignity".4
+The ILO forced labour definition also encompasses "traditional practices of forced labour, such as vestiges of slavery or slave-like practices, and various forms of debt bondage, as well as new forms of forced labour that have emerged in recent decades, such as human trafficking," also called "modern-slavery" to shed light on working and living